corrode/corrode.github.io/content/blog/tips-for-faster-rust-compile-times/index.md

- "List of [articles on performance on Read Rust](https://readrust.net/performance).", "[8 Solutions for Troubleshooting Your Rust Build Times](https://medium.com/@jondot/8-steps-for-troubleshooting-your-rust-build-times-2ffc965fd13e) is a great article by Dotan Nahum that I fully agree with.", "Improving the build times of a bigger Rust project (lemmy) [by 30%](https://lemmy.ml/post/50089).", "[arewefastyet](http://web.archive.org/web/20210510182416/https://arewefastyet.rs/) (offline) measures how long the Rust compiler takes to compile common Rust programs."
+ "List of [articles on performance on Read Rust](https://readrust.net/performance).", "[8 Solutions for Troubleshooting Your Rust Build Times](https://medium.com/@jondot/8-steps-for-troubleshooting-your-rust-build-times-2ffc965fd13e) is a great article by Dotan Nahum that I fully agree with.", "Improving the build times of a bigger Rust project (lemmy) [by 30%](https://lemmy.ml/post/50089).", "[arewefastyet](http://web.archive.org/web/20210510182416/https://arewefastyet.rs/) (offline) measures how long the Rust compiler takes to compile common Rust programs.", "[Speeding up the Rust edit-build-run cycle ](https://davidlattimore.github.io/posts/2024/02/04/speeding-up-the-rust-edit-build-run-cycle.html): A benchmark-driven approach to improving Rust compile times.", ] hero = "rust-compile-times.svg"
-]
-hero = "rust-compile-times.svg"
 +++